 The California Assessment of Student Performance and Progress (CAASPP) System was established on January 1, 2014.
 The CAASPP System is intended to provide parents/guardians, educators, and students with accurate and actionable information about what students are learning.
-The Smarter Balanced Assessments (SBAC), which are administered as part of the CAASPP System, are computer adaptive; these assessments are aligned with Common Core State Standards and provide information about the academic needs and successes of individual students.
+The Smarter Balanced Assessments (SBAC), which are administered as part of the CAASPP System, are computer adaptive; these assessments are aligned with California State Standards and provide information about the academic needs and successes of individual students.

-- SBAC measures achievement and growth in English language arts and mathematics in grades 3 -8 and grade 11.
+- SBAC measures achievement and growth in English language arts and math in grades 3-8 and grade 11.

 - SBAC is administered online in an interactive, adaptive format, which means that questions get harder or easier as students get more answers right or wrong.

 - Assessments include multiple choice questions, written response (constructed response), and performance tasks to measure critical thinking and problem solving skills.

 - Take the online practice test to gain an understanding of what your student will be asked to do.

 - View resources to support your student's learning.

 CAASPP testing for Romoland School District students in grades 3-8 is conducted each May.
 Student score reports are available for parents/guardians electronically in Illuminate Parent Portal.
 Information about the SBAC and score report can be found here.